peteroupc/peteroupc.github.io/colorgen.md

 - The following methods convert an **encoded sRGB** color to and from CIELAB:
     - `SRGBToLab` and `SRGBFromLab` treat white as the D65/2 white point.
     - `SRGBToLabD50` and `SRGBFromLabD50` treat white as the D50/2 white point.[^15]

+    Both methods are approximate conversions because the values in the pseudocode are rounded off to a limited number of decimal places.
 - `XYZToLab(xyz, wpoint)` and `LabToXYZ(lab, wpoint)` convert an XYZ color to or from CIELAB, respectively, treating `wpoint` (an XYZ color) as the white point.
 - `LabToChroma(lab)` and `LabToHue(lab)` find a CIELAB color's _chroma_ or _hue_, respectively.
 - `LchToLab(lch)` finds a CIELAB color given a 3-item list of lightness, chroma, and hue (_L\*C\*h_), in that order.